thyagomota/api-labs/lab-01/README.md

 ### Step 5 - Modify the Model

 Run sqlacodegen to generate your API's model from the database.
+Sqlacodegen uses DB introspection to generate SQLAlchemy model code.
+SQLAlchemy is a popular choice for object-relational mapping in Python.

 ```
 bin/sqlacodegen sqlite:///db/quotes.db > src/models.py